-Gastrointestinal stromal tumour (GIST) is a type of cancer called a sarcoma.
-It develops from the interstitial cells of Cajal (ICC).
-GIST can start anywhere along the length of the gastrointestinal tract but is most commonly found in the wall of the stomach (see picture below).
+A gastrointestinal stromal tumour (GIST) is a type of cancer called a sarcoma.
+It develops from the interstitial cells of Cajal (ICC) that are normally found in the gastrointestinal tract.
+GIST can start anywhere along the length of the gastrointestinal tract but is most commonly found in the wall of the stomach.

 Stomach GISTs make up more than half (approximately 70%) of gastrointestinal tract GISTs and are associated with a more favourable outcome compared to tumours of the same size that start in the small intestine or rectum.

-Most GISTs start in the muscular wall of the gastrointestinal tract although they can grow towards the inner surface (mucosa) or outer surface (serosa) of the organ.
-Tumours that extend into the mucosa behave worse than those that are limited to the muscular wall.
+Most GISTs start in the muscular wall of the gastrointestinal tract although they can grow towards the mucosa or serosa of the organ.
+Tumours that extend into the mucosa are more likely to spread to other parts of the body than those that are only found in the muscular wall.

 The pathologic stage for gastrointestinal stromal tumours (GISTs) is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer (AJCC).
 This staging system is not used for children or adults who are known to have a genetic syndrome that is associated with GIST.